Azure-Samples/app-service-web-python-manage/README.md

     [PowerShell](https://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal/)
     or [the portal](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/).

-1. Set the following environment variables using the information from the service principle that you created.
+1. Set the following environment variables using the information from the service principal that you created.

     ```
     export AZURE_TENANT_ID={your tenant id}